hiruna72/squigualiser/README.md

 3. The third read is a signal-read alignment using the squigulator's simulated output ([link](https://hiruna72.github.io/squigualiser/docs/figures/sig_to_read/testcase-1.11.html)).
 4. The fourth read (RNA) is a signal-read alignment using f5c resquiggle output ([link](https://hiruna72.github.io/squigualiser/docs/figures/sig_to_read/testcase-3.2.html)).

-For a signal-reference alignment refer [this](https://hiruna72.github.io/squigualiser/docs/figures/figures/sig_to_reference/testcase-8.1.html) aligns a signal to the region `chr1:4270161-4271160`.
+[This](https://hiruna72.github.io/squigualiser/docs/figures/sig_to_reference/testcase-8.1.html) signal-reference alignment aligns a signal to the region `chr1:4270161-4271160`.

 # Table of Contents
 1. [Installation](#installation)